Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Conclusion

 \subsection{Future Directions}

-\textbf{Representation}: \textit{Beyond additive and multiplicative cross-modal interactions}.
-While recent work has been successful at modeling multiplicative interactions of increasing order~\cite{fukui2016multimodal,hou2019deep,jayakumar2020multiplicative,liang2019tensor,liu2018efficient,perez2018film,zadeh2017tensor,zhong2019rtfm}, there are settings in which other forms of interactions are necessary for robust or interpretable inference.
-How can we capture these interactions, such as causal, logical, and temporal dependencies, semantic correspondences, and semantic relations with given attributes?
-What is the right type of data and domain knowledge necessary to model these interactions?

-\textbf{Representation}: \textit{Brain and multimodal perception}.
-There are many core insights regarding multimodal processing to be gained from the brain and human cognition, including understanding the architecture of the brain~\citep{blum2021theoretical}, the intrinsic multimodal properties of the brain~\citep{kosslyn2010multimodal}, mental imagery~\citep{nanay2018multimodal}, and neural signals~\citep{palazzo2020decoding}.
-However, there remain significant differences between the brain and current AI systems, both in terms of their architecture and capabilities.
-For example, our brain is good at generation \citep{teeple2009visual}, modeling long-term interactions \citep{maheu2019brain}, few-shot learning \citep{weaver2015one}, and creative tasks \citep{beaty2016creative}, while AI systems in general may perform poorly on these tasks.
-The brain is also robust to corrupted sensory input (e.g., occluded vision) and can be activated with mental imagery (i.e., without actual sensory input)~\citep{nanay2018multimodal}.
-How does the human brain represent different modalities?
-Are these different modalities represented in very heterogeneous ways?
-How is information linked between modalities, and how can these insights from neuroscience inform unimodal and multimodal processing, representation, alignment, reasoning, generation, and transfer?
-In the other direction, what are several challenges and opportunities in multimodal learning from high-resolution signals such as fMRI and MEG/EEG?, and how can multimodal learning help in the future analysis of data collected in neuroscience?
+\textbf{Representation}: \textit{Theoretical and empirical frameworks}.
+How can we formally define the three core principles of heterogeneity, connections, and interactions?
+What mathematical or empirical frameworks will enable us to taxonomize the dimensions of heterogeneity and interconnections, and subsequently quantify their presence in multimodal datasets and models?
+Answering these fundamental questions will lead to a better understanding of the capabilities and limitations of current multimodal representations. \textit{Beyond additive and multiplicative cross-modal interactions}.
+While recent work has been successful at modeling multiplicative interactions of increasing order, how can we capture causal, logical, and temporal connections and interactions?
+What is the right type of data and domain knowledge necessary to model these interactions? \textit{Brain and multimodal perception}.
+There are many core insights regarding multimodal processing to be gained from the brain and human cognition, including the brain's neural architecture~\citep{blum2021theoretical}, intrinsic multimodal properties~\citep{kosslyn2010multimodal}, mental imagery~\citep{nanay2018multimodal}, and the nature of neural signals~\citep{palazzo2020decoding}.
+How does the human brain represent different modalities, how is multisensory integration performed, and how can these insights inform multimodal learning?
+In the other direction, what are several challenges and opportunities in processing high-resolution brain signals such as fMRI and MEG/EEG, and how can multimodal learning help in the future analysis of data collected in neuroscience?